doctor82/Instagram-Account-Creator/README.md

 **PATCHED - I will work for a fix when i get 20 stars!**
 Free Instagram account gen lol accounts last for 2 days or smthg :pray:

-If u want a private fully unflagged one for cheap dm me @syntaxfr123
+If u want a private fully unflagged one for cheap dm me @_syntax3d.

-join discord.gg/brute for a instagram bruter and roblox stuff
+Working on a new one ig lol dm me if u wanna help

  ![image](https://github.com/user-attachments/assets/7973683b-e5d1-44a2-b937-fa7f389be451)